“Build it tight, vent it right.”

 So, at ECHOtape, we are spending a lot of time thinking and writing about air sealing, green building, and sustainability.

-Sure, air sealing impacts the greater environment, but it means a higher comfort levelfor the homeowner… something I, personally, have come to really appreciate.
+Sure, air sealing impacts the greater environment, but it means a higher comfort level for the homeowner… something Risa Edelstein has, come to appreciate.

 Why Air Sealing & Comfort Go Hand In Hand